b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 stop you.

 I recommend you try to solve the task on your own first.
-Once you finish you may compare your own solution with the one in this chapter (with explanations) or with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/camel_case) (without explanations).
+Once you finish you may compare your solution with the one in this chapter (with explanations) or with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/camel_case) (without explanations).